 At some point every man and woman, whether left or leaving, has to face up to the hurt and disappointment that go with a failed marriage and the continuing tensions of the divorce.
 Resolving grief means letting go.
 In divorce, it's letting go of the memories collected over many years of being together.
 It means letting go of the hopes and dreams that led you to marry this person in the first place.
 You need to pull up the memories of your courtship and all the good times you had together, to mourn each recollection individually and put them to rest.

-Copyright © 2003 Judith S. Wallerstein and Sandra Blakeslee - The Unexpected Legacy of Divorce gave us new and important insight into the long-term effects of divorce on children who have grown into adulthood.
-What About the Kids? is a book that tells parents in unprecedented detail how to help their children over the long haul -- what to say, what to do, what to expect --every step of the way.
+Copyright © 2003 Judith S. Wallerstein and Sandra Blakeslee - The Unexpected Legacy of Divorce gave us new and important insight into the long-term effects of divorce on children who have grown into adulthood. (#ad) What About the Kids? is a book that tells parents in unprecedented detail how to help their children over the long haul -- what to say, what to do, what to expect --every step of the way.
 Tapping into the latest findings on how children develop, this clearly written guidebook helps parents understand why children at different ages react the way they do to divorce and how to head off trouble before it begins.
 The book follows divorce chronologically so parents can find advice for whatever stage of the experience they are in, including how to help older children many years after the breakup. *As an Amazon Associate I earn from qualifying purchases

 Below are more articles to help you rebuild your life after divorce: